 3. Focal Length: It is good to shoot at a wider focal length – preferably between 14-24mm.
 The wider the better so you get a wider view of the scene.
 If you want to go narrower than 24mm, that is ok too.
 It depends on what composition you are looking for

-4. Manual Focus: You need to manually set the focus because, in dark and low light situations, the camera can get confused as to where to set the focus point if you are using autofocus.
+4. Manual Focus: You need to manually set the focus point because, in dark and low light situations, the camera can get confused as to where to set the focus point if you are using autofocus.
 So you will need to manually focus on the aurora region to get sharp focus, but that can be a very difficult task.

 Note: Wider aperture means, less exposure time and lower iso, which means less noise and good quality images